-1/ Total trade = total imports and exports.
+- 1/ Total trade = total imports and exports. - $2/ \quad {\sf Data\ for\ the\ Midwest\ is\ an\ aggregation\ of\ the\ Chicago,\ Cleveland,\ Detroit,\ and\ Milwaukee\ Customs\ Districts}$

-2/ Data for the Midwest is an aggregation of the Chicago, Cleveland, Detroit, and Milwaukee Customs Districts
+SOURCE U S Department of Commerce, Bureau of the Census, Foreign Trade Division, February 2013

-SOURCE US Department of Commerce, Bureau of the Census, Foreign Trade Division, February 2013 PREPARED BY Partners for Economic Solutions, April 2013 The Air Trade Area is also home to major global trading exchanges such as the Chicago Board Options Exchange and the CME Group, which was formed by the merger of the Chicago Mercantile Exchange, the Chicago Board of Trade, and the New York Mercantile Exchange.
-Serving the risk-management needs of investors and businesses in the U.S. and internationally, the CME Group provides benchmark futures and options products based on interest rates, equity indexes, foreign exchange, energy, agricultural commodities, metals, and alternative investment products such as weather and real estate.18
+The Air Trade Area is also home to major global trading exchanges such as the Chicago Board Options Exchange and the CME Group, which was formed by the merger of the Chicago Mercantile Exchange, the Chicago Board of Trade, and the New York Mercantile Exchange.
+Serving the risk-management needs of investors and businesses in the U.S. and internationally, the CME Group provides benchmark futures and options products based on interest rates, equity indexes, foreign exchange, energy, agricultural commodities, metals, and alternative investment products such as weather and real estate.1"

 The Air Trade Area is headquarters for large insurance firms that operate internationally.
 For example, Allstate Corporation, the nation's largest publicly held personal lines insurer, and 93rd on the Fortune 500 list in 2012, had revenues of \$32.6 billion in 2011 and employs over 70,000 professionals in the U.S.19 The North American headquarters of brokerage and risk management firm Aon Corporation is also located in the Air Trade Area.
-With 2011 revenue of \$11.3 billion, Aon has 65,000 employees in more than 120 countries.20
+With 2011 revenue of \$11.3 billion, Aon has 65,000 employees in more than 120 countries.^{2r1}